LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/DynamicRouting/using-sde-attributes-in-routing.md

    Example: sde.visitorinfo.customerinfo.companybranch
    <img class="fancyimage" width="800" src="img/convorchestrator/co_dr_managepolicies.png">
-5. Add from the available list of operators.
+5. Select an operator from the available list of operators.

     Example: “=” (EQUALS)
+6. Select the data type.

+    Example: string
-6. In the **Enter a value** field, enter a value, for example, “Sales Branch.”
+7. In the **Enter a value** field, enter a value, for example, “Sales Branch.”
 This should be the same as the value of the SDE you will be sending through the messaging client.
-7. In **Actions**, select “Transfer to Skill.”
+8. In **Actions**, select “Transfer to Skill.”
-8. Select the skill you want to route to.
+9. Select the skill you want to route to.
-9. Save your policy.
+10. Save your policy.
-10. Enable the policy for it to start routing.
+11. Enable the policy for it to start routing.

-**Note:** Three of the SDEs are objects.
-Please use the appropriate SDE attribute names for these:

-* **sde.visitorinfo.customerinfo.lastpaymentdate**
-* sde.visitorinfo.customerinfo.lastpaymentdate.day
-* sde.visitorinfo.customerinfo.lastpaymentdate.month
-* sde.visitorinfo.customerinfo.lastpaymentdate.year

-* **sde.visitorinfo.customerinfo.registrationdate**
-* sde.visitorinfo.customerinfo.registrationdate.day
-* sde.visitorinfo.customerinfo.registrationdate.month
-* sde.visitorinfo.customerinfo.registrationdate.year

-* **sde.visitorinfo.customerinfo.age**
-* sde.visitorinfo.customerinfo.age.age
-* sde.visitorinfo.customerinfo.age.day
-* sde.visitorinfo.customerinfo.age.month
-* sde.visitorinfo.customerinfo.age.year

 ### Create policies using SDEs that are not automatically available for routing

 #### High-level process

-1. Write a function to retrieve the SDE and add it to the context service.
+1. Write a function to retrieve the SDE and add it to the Conversational Context Service.
 2. Make the SDE available in the dynamic routing interface.
 3. Create the policy.